GTPB/TCDT22/README.md

 Feedback and assessment

 ### When does learning take place?

 Active learning

-Not a single learning theory can be universally accepted Constructivism (Piaget)
+Not a single learning theory can be universally accepted

+Constructivism (Piaget)

 Connectivism, not really a learning theory

 ![](https://i.imgur.com/NnT2Fzr.jpg=800x500)

-Teaching and training adults
+Teaching and training adultsCollective intelligence
-Collective intelligence

 ### Actual delivery
 Starting a training course